 Supply chain managers use IoT for demand forecasting and predictive analytics through historical and real-time data.

-To give you an example, in combination with AI, IoT assists with establishing a proper flow of goods on production sites and in warehouses.
+To give you an example, in combination with AI, IoT in supply chain management assists with establishing a proper flow of goods on production sites and in warehouses.
 This helps prevent overstocking and understocking, which could otherwise lead to unnecessary expenses and production or delivery delays.

 The main task of IoT is to collect data, and naturally, this data can be used for contingency planning and preventing various bottlenecks by analyzing the reasons for them happening.
 For instance, managers can determine whether shipment delays happened due to weather conditions, traffic, or truck malfunction — and take these factors into account next time.